Skip main navigation

 Expand All | Collapse All

-Eligibility issues are assigned on a first come first serve basis.
+Eligibility issues are assigned on a first come, first served basis.
 We try to contact you regarding your eligibility issue within 21 days.
-You may get a telephone call, a letter to complete and return, or a scheduled interview notice.

 No, all of our investigations are conducted by telephone or letter.

-If your separation from your last employer was for anything other than layoff, we will conduct a fact-finding interview by phone or send a questionnaire to secure information from you, your employer and any other relevant parties before we can determine your eligibility.
-No payments can be made until we issue a decision, and that decision allows benefits.
-Until we know all of the circumstances about your separation, we can't tell you whether you'll be eligible.
+If your separation from your last employer was for anything other than layoff, we will conduct a fact-finding interview by phone or send a questionnaire to get information from you, your employer, and any other relevant parties before we can determine your eligibility.
+No payments can be made until we issue a determination, and that determination allows benefits.
+Until we know the circumstances of your separation, we don't know if you'll be eligible.

-If your separation from your last employer was for anything other than layoff, we will conduct a fact-finding interview by phone or send a questionnaire to secure information from you, your employer and any other relevant parties before we can determine your eligibility.
-No payments can be made until we have issued a decision, and that decision allows benefits.
-Until we know all of the circumstances about your separation, we can't tell you whether you'll be eligible.
+If your separation from your last employer was for anything other than layoff, we will conduct a fact-finding interview by phone or send a questionnaire to get information from you, your employer, and any other relevant parties before we can determine your eligibility.
+No payments can be made until we have issued a determination, and that determination allows benefits.
+Until we know the circumstances of your separation, we don't know if you'll be eligible.

-No, we do not require you to relocate in order to accept a job or to continue a job when the employer relocates beyond a reasonable commuting distance.
+No, we do not require you to relocate to accept a job or to continue a job when the employer relocates beyond a reasonable commuting distance.

 You are required to answer "yes" to being self-employed if you are self-employed or operating your own business.